 All About Water Recycling And Reuse - Recycled water and reclaimed water

-Studies and research show that water recycling has proven to be effective and has successfully created a new and reliable water supply without compromising public health.
+Studies and research show that water recycling has proven effective and has successfully created a new and reliable water supply without compromising public health.

-Non-potable reuse has been the widely accepted practice that hopefully will continue to grow and progress.
+Non-potable reuse has been a widely accepted practice that hopefully will continue to grow and progress.
 There are several regions in the United States.
-However, the use of recycled water is increasing to accommodate the environment's needs and growing water supply demands.
+However, recycled water is increasing to accommodate the environment's needs and growing water supply demands.

-Many predictions as the studies say that advances in wastewater treatment technology and health studies of not directly potable reuse will soon become more common and rampant.
+As the studies say, many predictions are that advances in wastewater treatment technology and health studies of not directly potable reuse will soon become more common and rampant.
 Water recycling and gray water require far less energy than treating salt water with the aid of the desalination system.

 The treatment of wastewater for reuse and the installation of distribution systems with centralized facilities can be expensive initially compared to the water supply alternatives, which are imported water, groundwater, or even the usage of gray water onsite from homes.
 In contrast, water recycling is a sustainable approach and can be cost-effective in the long run.

-Water recycling will play a greater role in human’s overall water supply as water energy demands and environmental needs grow.
-By working hand in hand, together, overcoming the obstacles, and water conservation and productivity, water recycling can help manage the vital water resources sustainably.
+Water recycling will play a greater role in human overall water supply as water energy demands and environmental needs grow.
+By working hand in hand together, overcoming obstacles, and water conservation and productivity, water recycling can help manage vital water resources sustainably.

 Emerging Contaminants: The Research Agenda of the Water Environment Research Foundation (WERF)